 Currently, students can take up to 12 credit hours over the entire term for fall and spring.
 During the summer terms, students can take no more than 16 credit hours.
-Students can take no more than 3 hours during August or the winter term.
+Students can take no more than 3 hours during the winter term.

-Expense Description Amount Tuition Part-time on campus or on-site tuition (per semester hour) \$400.00 Tuition Part-time online tuition (per online hour) \$400.00 Tuition M.B.A., M.S.A., M.S.A.A.
-Programs \$340.00 Room and Board (purchase as required/contact Business Office) Low-Residency Course Low-Residency and Applied Learning Practicum course \$500.00
+Expense Description Amount Tuition Part-time on campus or on-site tuition (per semester hour) \$400 Tuition Part-time online tuition (per online hour) \$400 Tuition MBA, MSA, MSAA, MSHCA, MSISM Programs \$340 Room and Board (purchase as required/contact Business Office) Low-Residency Course Low-Residency and Applied Learning Practicum course \$500